 Juvenile Idiopathic Arthritis: Inflammatory Eye Disease

 Early detection and treatment of inflammatory eye disease gives a child the best chance of a good outcome.
 Discuss the appropriate examination schedule with your doctor.
-Your doctor will consider the type of arthritis, the age of the child when the disease began, how long the child has had JIA, and whether or not eye disease is present in deciding how often an eye examination is recommended.
-Over time, the child may need fewer examinations each year, but he or she should continue to have regular eye examinations for life.
+Your doctor will consider many things when deciding how often to recommend an eye examination.
+He or she will think about the type of arthritis, the age of the child when the disease began, how long the child has had JIA, and whether or not eye disease is present.
+Over time, the child may need fewer examinations each year.
+But he or she should continue to have regular eye examinations.

 Long-term outlook (prognosis)

-Although most children with inflammatory eye disease maintain good vision, some do not.
+Most children with inflammatory eye disease maintain good vision.
+Some do not.

 If eye disease occurs, most children are treated with corticosteroids and prescription eyedrops.
 More severe or continuing eye disease may require other medicines such as methotrexate.
 If eye disease does not respond to these treatments, either cyclosporine or TNF inhibitors such as etanercept may help.3